volard/focus/README.md

 this case the service will help you to increase the level of concentration and improve the ability to focus on something.

-> While you exercise, you're using different areas of the braing at the same time.
+> While you exercise, you're using different areas of the brain at the same time.
 By that, you increase resistance to distraction factors

 --------------------